Sanchyro/testgit/README.md

 # Testgit
 I'm currently following a Git course on Skillshare

-The course im following is created by Kalob Taulien
+The course im following is created by Kalob Taulien (Master branch)